neopilotai/LLMCode/llmcode/website/docs/usage/images-urls.md

 # Images & web pages

-You can add images and URLs to the llmcode chat.
+You can add images and URLs to the llm code.

 ## Images